intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-resides with the RSWG as an independent venue for work by members of the community (with approval of policy proposals as the responsibility of the RSAB, representing the streams and the RSCE), whereas authority for policy implementation ultimately resides with the IETF LLC.
+resides with the RSWG as an independent venue for work by members of the community (with approval of policy proposals as the responsibility of the RSAB, representing the streams and the RSCE), whereas authority for policy implementation resides with the IETF LLC.

 ## RFC Series Oversight Committee (RSOC) {#rsoc}